WoW Classic Shaman Leveling Guide

 Wow Classic Shaman Leveling Guide

 Welcome to our WoW Classic leveling guide for shamans!
 Shamans are true elemental masters, harnessing their abilities to shock and strike their enemies down.
-They represent the horde exclusively, serving as the counterpart of the alliance’s paladin class.
+They represent the Horde exclusively, serving as the counterpart of the Alliance’s paladin class.
 No shaman is complete without an arsenal of totems, which they use to either empower themselves and allies or affect monsters directly.

-Shaman are often viewed primarily as healers at level 60, but restoration just isn’t an effective way to level.
-On the other hand, enhancement is actually phenomenal for leveling despite not being a terribly desirable DPS class in raids.
+Shaman are often viewed primarily as healers at level 60, but Restoration just isn’t an effective way to level.
+On the other hand, Enhancement is actually phenomenal for leveling despite not being a terribly desirable DPS class in raids.
 With the combination of healing, utility, crowd control, increased movement speed from Ghost Wolf, and versatile damage output, shaman are easily one of the better classes for leveling.

 With so many different spells and abilities at your disposal, it can certainly be overwhelming trying to figure out what works best.
 We’ll explain that thoroughly in this guide, covering gameplay advice, stat priorities, what order you should select your talents, useful professions, and what abilities will help you level faster.
 You might feel pretty silly until you can use two-handers at level 20, but once you start to flesh out the rest of your abilities, like the iconic Stormstrike, you’ll know what makes a shaman so fun!